whyisthisbroken/atmo-weather-card/README.md

 <br>

 You can replace the default MDI icons inside a chip with your own animated SVG files.
-The examples use the set from [basmilius/weather-icons](https://github.com/basmilius/weather-icons).
+The examples use [these](https://github.com/basmilius/weather-icons).

-1. Download the SVG files and place them in a folder under `config/www/`, for example `config/www/weather-icons/`.
+1. Download the SVG icons and name them after the weather conditions (such as `sunny.svg` or `rainy.svg`).
+2. Put the files into a folder like `config/www/weather-icons/`.
-2. In your chip config, set `icon` to `weather` and point `icon_path` to that folder:
+3. In your chip config, set `icon` to `weather` and add the folder path to `icon_path`:

 ```yaml
 chips: